Center of Excellence in Urology & Men's Health

 • Severe Stage (Advanced Tissue Destruction):

-• Intense Pain and Inflammation: Severe pain, swelling, redness, and localized heat.
-Pain becomes excruciating, especially during an erection.
+• Intense Pain and Inflammation: Severe pain, swelling, redness, and localized heat — especially during erection.

-• Skin Rupture and Ulcers: The penile skin thins out until it tears, leading to chronic, non-healing open wounds.
+• Skin Rupture and Chronic Ulcers: The penile skin progressively thins until it tears open, leading to non-healing wounds.

 • Infection and Discharge: Foul-smelling pus or lymphatic fluid continuously oozes from the ruptured skin.

-• Substance Migration: The injected material travels (migrates) down into the scrotum or pubic area, causing massive, abnormal swelling.
+• Substance Migration: The injected material can migrate into the scrotum or pubic area, causing massive abnormal swelling.

-• Penile Necrosis (Tissue Death): The foreign substance constricts local blood vessels, cutting off the vital blood supply to the penis.
-The tissue will turn black and die, which may ultimately require partial or complete penile amputation.
+• Penile Necrosis (Tissue Death): The foreign substance compresses blood vessels, cutting off blood supply.
+The tissue turns black and dies, potentially requiring partial or complete penile amputation.

-• Sepsis (Bloodstream Infection): Open ulcers and necrotic tissue act as a breeding ground for dangerous bacteria.
-If the infection spreads into the bloodstream, it becomes a life-threatening emergency.
+• Sepsis (Bloodstream Infection): Open ulcers and necrotic tissue serve as a breeding ground for dangerous bacteria.
+If infection enters the bloodstream, it becomes a life-threatening emergency.

-• Urinary Retention and Urethral Stricture: If the migrating substance compresses the urethra, it causes extreme difficulty urinating or constant dribbling.
-This urinary blockage can cause severe backward pressure, ultimately damaging the bladder and kidneys.
+• Urethral Stricture and Urinary Retention: If the migrated substance compresses the urethra, it causes difficulty urinating, which can lead to backward pressure that damages the bladder and kidneys.

-• Increased Risk of Skin Cancer: Enduring chronic, severe inflammation over many years significantly increases the risk of cellular mutation, potentially leading to skin cancer in the affected genital area.
+• Increased Cancer Risk: Prolonged chronic inflammation over many years significantly increases the risk of cellular mutation, potentially leading to skin cancer in the affected area.

 • Clinical Mechanism